-We currently have a vacancy for a Local Authority Governor.
+We currently have a vacancy for a Diocesan Board of Education governor.

 We would welcome applications from anyone with the desire to help develop our school.
 We would particularly welcome applications people from a wider diverse background or someone with experience in finance.